 In September 2006, the FASB issued SFAS No. 157, "Fair Value Measurements" ("SFAS No. 157").
 SFAS No. 157 defines fair value, establishes a framework for measuring fair value and expands disclosure about fair value measurements.
 SFAS No. 157 is effective for financial assets and liabilities in fiscal years beginning after November 15, 2007 and for non-financial assets and liabilities in fiscal years beginning after March 15, 2008.
-The Company does not expect the adoption of SFAS No. 157 to have a material impact on Company's consolidated financial statements.
+The Company has evaluated the potential impact from the adoption of SFAS No. 157 on the Company's consolidated results of operations and financial condition and concluded that the effect is not material.